dead-guru/devichan/README.md

-vichan - A lightweight and full featured PHP imageboard.
+devichan - A lightweight and full featured PHP imageboard witch docker based on vichan
 ========================================================

-**Vichan has next to no active development<!--, however you can still pay for support.
-Basic support costs $40/hr, and is only payable in BTC.
-New features depend on what you want.
-Email COPYPASTE &lt;AT&gt; KITTENS &lt;DOT&gt; PH if you're interested&mdash;Vichan forks such as OpenIB are included in this offer-->.**

-As of 29 August 2022, though, it supports PHP8.1.

 About
 ------------
 vichan is a free light-weight, fast, highly configurable and user-friendly imageboard software package.
 It is written in PHP and has few dependencies.

-*Security problems can be reported to the development team: DEVELOPMENT \<AT\> VICHAN \<DOT\> NET.*

 While there is currently no active development besides fixing security problems, we don't exclude the possibility to refactor the code in order to meet today's standards and continue our work from the point where [@czaks](https://github.com/czaks) retired in 2017.
 Before this milestone is achieved though, we strongly urge you to consider other imageboard packages.
 It is the opinion of the vichan development team that no new vichan imageboards should be deployed at the moment, and other imageboard packages used instead.